jdonnerstag/pyfwf_db/README.rst

 within the line.
 Alternatively you may provide combinations of 'start', 'len' and 'stop'.

-The sequence of fields is only relevant for (pretty) printing the dataset, or exporting it.
+The sequence of fields is relevant for exporting and (pretty) printing the dataset.

 Now, lets open the file.